a-me-lia/is_miko/README_FILES.txt

 │   ├── predict.py │ Uses model trained with train.py to make predictions
 │
 ├── gui/
-│   ├── dataset_gui.py │ Currently has all dataset CSV handling methods and creates the GUI │   ├── train_gui.py │ GUI for training, includes video preprocessing
+│   ├── dataset_gui.py │ Currently has all dataset CSV handling methods and creates the GUI* │   ├── train_gui.py │ GUI for training, includes video preprocessing*
-│   ├── predict_gui.py │ GUI for making prediction
+│   ├── predict_gui.py │ GUI for making prediction*
 │
-├── main.py │ Runs the GUI components
+├── main.py │ Runs the GUI components*
 └── setEnv.py │ File for the TF training device utilization variables

+* may be subsitituted with "CLI" for CLI version

 Other files/folders: